 - During the second quarter of 2020, we received approximately \$14 million under The Centers for Medicare & Medicaid Services (CMS) Accelerated and Advance Payment Program, which provides accelerated payments to Medicare providers/suppliers working to provide treatment to patients and combat the COVID-19 pandemic, and the amounts advanced are loans which will be offset against future claims and must be repaid in 2021.
-These loans are initially recorded as contract liabilities included in Accrued expenses and are recognized in Revenue from services when earned.
-As of March 31, 2021, no amount of the accelerated payments were recognized in revenue: - We were eligible to defer depositing the employer's share of Social Security taxes for payments due from March 27, 2020 through December 31, 2020, interest-free and penalty-free; - We received approximately \$16.2 million during 2020 from the funds that were distributed to healthcare providers for related expenses or lost revenues that are attributable to the COVID-19 pandemic; - U.S. Department of Health and Human Services (HHS), will provide claims reimbursement to healthcare providers generally at Medicare rates for testing uninsured patients; and - Clinical laboratories are provided a one-year reprieve from the reporting requirements under the Protecting Access to Medicare Act ("PAMA") as well as a one-year delay of reimbursement rate reductions for clinical laboratory services provided under Medicare that were scheduled to take place in 2021.
+These loans are initially recorded as contract liabilities included in Accrued expenses and are reduced as the amounts are recouped by CMS; - We were eligible to defer depositing the employer's share of Social Security taxes for payments due from March 27, 2020 through December 31, 2020, interest-free and penalty-free; - We received approximately \$16.2 million during 2020 from the funds that were distributed to healthcare providers for related expenses or lost revenues that are attributable to the COVID-19 pandemic; - U.S. Department of Health and Human Services (HHS), will provide claims reimbursement to healthcare providers generally at Medicare rates for testing uninsured patients; and - Clinical laboratories are provided a one-year reprieve from the reporting requirements under the Protecting Access to Medicare Act ("PAMA") as well as a one-year delay of reimbursement rate reductions for clinical laboratory services provided under Medicare that were scheduled to take place in 2021.

-Since the pandemic began in the U.S., we have invested, and expect to continue to invest, in testing capabilities and infrastructure to meet demand for our molecular and antibody testing for COVID-19.
+Since the pandemic began in the U.S., we have invested in testing capabilities and infrastructure to meet demand for our molecular and antibody testing for COVID-19.
+In 2021, we kicked off company wide lab operations specimen acquisition, logistics, procurement, customer service, cost reduction initiatives to rightsize our cost structure to match the declining COVID testing volumes and to drive efficiency gains in our core clinical lines of business.

 Three vaccines for COVID-19 have received approval or emergency authorization and have had increasingly widespread acceptance.
 However, we believe that, based on our experience with the pandemic, the high medical need for efficient and widespread testing for COVID-19 will extend beyond the current phase of the pandemic.
 Our belief is supported by the unprecedented healthcare and economic impact of the pandemic thus far, the uneven and incomplete rollout of vaccines and the fact that significant portions of the U.S. population may never be vaccinated, and the continued likelihood of surges of COVID-19 including from new strains of SARS-CoV-2 with uncertain susceptibility to the current vaccines.
-We believe that these factors have greatly magnified the need for more effective therapeutics, with properties targeted to the disease processes caused by serious viral infections.
+We believe that these factors have greatly magnified the need for more effective therapeutics and the need for efficient and widespread testing, with properties targeted to the disease processes caused by serious viral infections.

-FOR THE THREE MONTHS ENDED MARCH 31, 2021 AND 2020
+FOR THE THREE MONTHS ENDED SEPTEMBER 30, 2021 AND 2020

-Our consolidated income (loss) from operations for the three months ended March 31, 2021 and 2020 is as follows:
+Our consolidated income (loss) from operations for the three months ended September 30, 2021 and 2020 is as follows: